 What this does is increment the lead’s overall demographic score.
 After the lead runs through each one—all of which are daisy-chained together—you direct the lead into an actual gating program, with 3 possible options;

 1. The lead score is above the arbitrary threshold (let’s say 30).
-The lead has lots of revenue, an ideal title, and a solid employee number; lead is marked as demographically qualified and is directed into the Pass Campaign
+The lead has lots of revenue, an ideal title, and a solid employee number; the lead is marked as demographically qualified and is directed into the Pass Campaign

 2. The lead score is on the border of passing, but it didn’t reach your threshold.
 And, if this were normal lead scoring, we’d be done.
-However, demographic gating recognizes that a lead’s low score may be due it’s lack of a particular scoring value.
-Maybe they had a perfect employee number, but they missed the threshold because employee number was only 25 points and the rest of the fields were left blank.
+However, demographic gating recognizes that a lead’s low score may be due to its lack of a particular scoring value.
+Maybe they had a perfect employee number, but they missed the threshold because the employee number was only 25 points and the rest of the fields were left blank.
 In this case, the lead isn’t technically a fail—we just need more information.

 So, we spin off a request to a data enrichment.
 Let’s get more information, fill our blank values, and then send them back through DG again.
 This time, it will add points with actual values, and leads will either definitively pass or fail.

 (This is where you have the choice to bring in 3rd party enrichment.
-You have the ability track what you’re paying for each lead’s enrichment.
+You have the ability to track what you’re paying for each lead’s enrichment.
 Do you only want to enrich leads who are coming in through online advertising?
 Then do it.
 Judge an actual cost-per-qualified lead.)

-3) Your lead doesn’t make it into the enrichment category (or, they were already in the enrichment stage, didn’t pass, and turned into fail campaign).
+3) Your lead doesn’t make it into the enrichment category (or, they were already in the enrichment stage, didn’t pass, and turned into a fail campaign).
 When you’re first setting up demographic scoring and fine-tuning the system, you already set up a task for one of your development reps to always go back and double-check these individuals.
-The idea behind this process is that it turns into feedback loop. where you can improve and fine-tune the entire gating process.
+The idea behind this process is that it turns into a feedback loop. where you can improve and fine-tune the entire gating process.

 Taking Stronger Demographic Measures for Lead Qualification

 The purpose of demographic gating is that you can tell how targeted your marketing efforts are, based on the percentage of people who are demographically qualified.
-You can determine—by both channel and by marketing initiative—exactly how targeted your efforts are.
+You can determine—by both channels and by marketing initiative—exactly how targeted your efforts are.